Preamble

 The Small Font Format is intended for use in embedded applications, where a small font is required.
 The format is monochrome only, and will remain so for the foreseeable future.
 In its first iteration, the format supports only 8x8 character sizes.
 However, 4 bytes have been reserved in the header to allow for future expansion, which could perhaps include support for variable size fonts.

-Edit 2023-06-14: Relevant XKCD - Standards, I’m fairly certain someone else has already done this.
+I’m fairly certain someone else has already done what this project aimed to do.
 I’d probably be better off adapting FBConsole to use the existing standard.
 And yet, here we are.

 Version history